oaeproject/Hilary/README.md

 ```
 cp docker-compose.yml docker-compose.backup.yml
-mv docker-compose.mac.yml docker-compose.yml
+cp docker-compose.mac.yml docker-compose.yml
 ```

 Finally, try one of these two alternatives to boot all the containers:

-1. Run `docker-sync start` on a terminal window and then `docker-compose up` on another, in this order
+1. Run `docker-sync start` on a terminal window and then `docker-compose -f docker-compose.mac.yml up` on another, in this order
 2. Run `docker-sync-stack start` which combines both commands above

 More information on docker-sync is available [here](https://github.com/EugenMayer/docker-sync/wiki).